Serious Commitment

 Accepting exposure to risks (L5S) will dominate over anticipated potentials (L5P), because if the risks cannot be tolerated, willingness rapidly diminishes.
 So the L5S Centre is dominant and placed on the right side of the Tree and a channel between these two is necessary.

-Risks are only tolerable if you expect sufficient gains or losses within limits.
+Risks are only tolerable if you expect sufficient gains or assume losses can be limited.
 Similarly when you seek gains you expect that some risk is involved and must be tolerated.

 L5S L5P is provisionally labeled Expectation